Fastdrecad/Fastdrecad/README.md

 **`Digital Craftsman (Developer / Designer / 3D Artist / Musician)`**

-I'm an indie full-stack developer and industrial designer building my version of the digital world one step at a time.
+I'm a full-stack developer and industrial designer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All of my design projects are built the same way, from ideation and planning, all the way to finalizing the products with artistic touches.

 ## Get In Touch